ryjones/rl-report/labs/pluggable-hcs-repolinter-report.md

 - `core/scc/lscc/mock/results_iterator.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `core/scc/lscc/mock/state_query_iterator.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `core/scc/lscc/mock/system_chaincode_provider.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `discovery/support/gossip/mocks/gossip.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `internal/configtxgen/encoder/fakes/signer_serializer.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `internal/peer/chaincode/mock/deliver.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `internal/peer/chaincode/mock/deliver_client.go`: The first 7 lines do not contain the pattern(s): Copyright, License.